wu-lee/rushkoff-archive/docs/_articles/the-medium-is-the-message-getting-over-race-and-nation.md

 So the Jews, who were originally persecuted for their refusal to submit to the artificial racial and theistic boundaries of their contemporaries, now thought of themselves as a race, too.

-In an effort to appear more like their contemporaries, Jews in the Reform movement made the synagogue into something like a church: le rabbis donned robes and stood on a stage, ministering the religion
+In an effort to appear more like their contemporaries, Jews in the Reform movement made the synagogue into something like a church: the rabbis donned robes and stood on a stage, ministering the religion to their congregations.

-their congregations.
 But this distanced Jews from their texts.
-Jews blessed to a childlike state, and transferred parental authority onto

-Labbis.
-Judaism became more of a religion to be ministered than gotiation with which to be engaged.
-The shul—literally 0-became a “temple.”
-Active study was replaced by mono
+Jews regressed to a childlike state, and transferred parental authority onto their rabbis.
+Judaism became more of a religion to be ministered than a negotiation with which to be engaged.
+The shul—literally "school"—became a “temple.”
+Active study was replaced by monotone responsive reading.

 ich